-The following DS4700 Express RAID controller cache size, partitions, and other features vary depending the DS4700 Express model:
+The DS4700 RAID controller cache size, partitions, and other features vary depending the DS4700 model.

-- Model 70H comes with 1 GB cache per controller, two host ports per controller, and two storage partitions premium feature, which you can upgrade to 4, 8, 16 or 64 partitions when you purchase storage partitioning upgrades (2 to 4, 2 to 8, 2 to 16, 2 to 64, 4 to 8, 4 to 16, 4 to 64, 8 to 16, 8 to 64, and 16 to 64).
-Model 70H can also be upgraded to support Copy Services premium features such as FlashCopy, VolumeCopy and Enhanced Remote Mirroring when you purchase those additional Copy Services premium feature options.
-Model 70H also includes the Windows[®] Host kit as standard.
+Model 70H comes with 1 GB cache per controller, two host ports per controller, and two storage partitions premium feature, which you can upgrade to 4, 8, 16 or 64 partitions when you purchase storage partitioning upgrades (2 to 4, 2 to 8, 2 to 16, 2 to 64, 4 to 8, 4 to 16, 4 to 64, 8 to 16, 8 to 64, and 16 to 64).
+Model 70H can also be upgraded to support Copy Services premium features like FlashCopy, VolumeCopy and Enhanced Remote Mirroring when you purchase those additional Copy Services premium feature options.
+Model 70H also includes the Windows Host kit as standard.
 Model 70H does not come with DS4000 drive expansion enclosure attachment entitlements.
-You can purchase 1 to 3 drive expansion and 4 to 6 drive expansion enclosures attachment entitlement to connect up to six enclosures.
-Model 70H comes with AC power supply and fan units. - Model 70A is the same as Model 70H except that you can select to upgrade to 4, 8, 16 or 64 partitions when placing the order.
-You can also select a supported host kit. - Model 70S is the same as Model 70A except that it has DC power supply and fan units instead of AC power supply and fan units. - Model 70T is the same as Model 70H except that it has DC power supply and fan units instead of AC power supply and fan units. - Model 72H comes with 2 GB cache per controller, four host ports per controller, and eight storage partitions premium feature, which you can upgrade to 16 or 64 partitions when you purchase storage partitioning upgrades (8 to 16, 8 to 64, and 16 to 64).
-Model 72H can also be upgraded to support Copy Services premium features such as FlashCopy, VolumeCopy and Enhanced Remote Mirroring when you purchase those additional Copy Services premium feature options.
+You can purchase either 1 to 3 drive expansion or 4 to 6 drive expansion enclosures attachment entitlements.

+- Model 70A is the same as Model 70H except that you can select to upgrade to 4, 8, 16 or 64 partitions when placing the order.
+You can also select a supported host kit. - Model 72H comes with 2 GB cache per controller, four host ports per controller, and eight storage partitions premium feature, which you can upgrade to 16 or 64 partitions when you purchase storage partitioning upgrades (8 to 16, 8 to 64, and 16 to 64).
+Model 72H can also be upgraded to support Copy Services premium features like FlashCopy, VolumeCopy and Enhanced Remote Mirroring when you purchase those additional Copy Services premium feature options.
 Model 72H also includes the Windows Host kit as standard.
 Model 72H comes with 1 to 3 DS4000 drive expansion enclosure attachment entitlements.
 You can upgrade to 4 to 6 drive expansion enclosures attachment entitlements. - Model 72A is the same as Model 72H except that you can select to upgrade to 16 or 64 partitions when placing the order.
-You can also select a supported host kit.
-Model 72A comes with AC power supply and fan units. - Model 72S is the same as Model 72A except that it comes with DC power supply and fan units instead of AC power supply and fan units. - Model 72T is the same as Model 72H except that it comes with DC power supply and fan units instead of AC power supply and fan units.
+You can also select a supported host kit

-Contact your IBM sales representatives or reseller for more information on the various DS4700 Express models and options.
+Contact your IBM sales representatives or reseller for more information on the various DS4700 models and options.